strikles/strikles.github.io/README.md

     </a>
 </p>

-Social honeypots for individuals with psychopathological issues filled with hate and anger, unwilling to "forgive and forget" based on the the movie [V for Vendetta](https://en.wikipedia.org/wiki/V_for_Vendetta_(film)) such as [The Anonymous Group](https://en.wikipedia.org/wiki/Anonymous_(group)) and their [Guy Fawkes](https://en.wikipedia.org/wiki/Guy_Fawkes) masks make matters worse.
-Whilst I like the renaissance look of the mask, the fact of the matter is Guy Fawkes was a terrorist and an idiot and so was [Robert Catesby](https://en.wikipedia.org/wiki/Robert_Catesby) ring leader of the failed [Gunpowder Plot](https://en.wikipedia.org/wiki/Gunpowder_Plot)!
+Social honeypots for individuals with psychopathological issues filled with hate and anger, unwilling to "forgive and forget" make matters worse.
+[Guy Fawkes](https://en.wikipedia.org/wiki/Guy_Fawkes) was a terrorist (hence an idiot) and so was [Robert Catesby](https://en.wikipedia.org/wiki/Robert_Catesby) ring leader of the failed [Gunpowder Plot](https://en.wikipedia.org/wiki/Gunpowder_Plot)!

 <!--
 𝆒 𝆓